 Another important factor in physical development is sensory stimulation.
 Younger children need to see, feel, hear, taste and smell as many different things as possible to grow into well rounded adults.
-Feeling the water cascading across ones skin is excellent sensory stimulation !
-For many kids too it’s the highlight of gardening.
+Feeling the water cascading across their skin is excellent sensory stimulation !
+For many kids too, it’s the highlight of gardening.
 There’s also the texture of the soil beneath your toes and between your fingers.
 You can smell the flowers.
 You can see the explosion of colors.
-And with much of what’s planted, you can taste it too !
+And with much of what’s planted, you can even taste it !

-As you know, one of our core values is literacy.
+As you may know, one thing we’re passionate about is literacy.
 Literacy skills can easily be a part of gardening as well.
 As you plant and garden together you can teach them the different names we have for each plant and they can help you read the instructions on the back of the seed packets.
 You could also have them help you draw out a map with a key so you know what is planted where.
-Alternatively they can help you make signs to stick by each plant type.
+Alternatively, they can help you make signs to stick by each plant type.

 Gardening can help children with cognitive development too.
 They glean intellectual skills such as remembering and analyzing information.
 They also learn to accurately predict outcomes by seeing how the different weather and unforeseen occurrences affect the plants.
 To boost this skill, as you go through the process, ask your child what they think you’re about to do next.